huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/diabetes-diabetic-polyneuropathy/qol-dn.md

 title: Norfolk Quality of Life-Diabetic Neuropathy (QOL-DN)
 ---

 Diabetic neuropathy is a type of nerve damage that can occur if you have diabetes, and Huma provides the Norfolk Quality of Life-Diabetic Neuropathy (QOL-DN) questionnaire to capture the effects of diabetic neuropathy and how it affects daily activities.
-Care teams can view the results to gain insight and provide care to Patients.
+Care teams can view the results to gain insight and provide care to patients.

-The Norfolk Quality of Life-Diabetic Neuropathy Questionnaire allows Patients to reflect on their quality of life through 47 questions.
+The Norfolk Quality of Life-Diabetic Neuropathy Questionnaire allows patients to reflect on their quality of life through 47 questions.
 From the QOL-DN module, patients can start the questionnaire by clicking “Add”.

 ![Norfolk Quality of Life-Diabetic Neuropathy (QOL-DN) in Huma App](./assets/norfolk-quality-of-life-score.png)